Barakar13/cse15l-lab-reports/week10/week10-lab-report.md

 ### Expected Outputs:
 ![expectedOutputs](201expected.png)

-The expected link is [baz].
+The expected link is [].
 Thus, only others' implementation is incorrect.
 ### Description of Bugs:
 ![code2](201CodeChange.png)